 - Diapers and wipes (+ bag to pack-it out)

 Tip 7: Be smart about your toddler hiking gear!

 Hiking can become a very, very expensive activity.
 I walked around the woods for free as a kid and it doesn’t have to a budget buster today either.
-For each gear item below we have a getting started and next-level gear options and advice.
+For each gear item below we have ‘getting started’ and ‘getting serious’ gear recommendations and advice for babies and toddlers.

-On flat and dry terrain a good pair of running shoes are great for adults and kids alike.
+On flat and dry terrain a good pair of running shoes are great for adults and kids alike for hiking shoes.

 If you are heading out into more uneven surfaces or tend to frequent muddier trails, a structured trail boot might be in your future.
 When it comes to kids’ hiking shoes or boots you are looking at a small investment we actually take the kids into the store to try them on and encourage you to as well!
 Once you get a sense of the shape and brand that work for your kiddo you can get back to trusty online shopping.
 We have a whole article on buying kids hiking boots you can check out.

 Longer hikes are going to push you toward a more structured carrier for comfort and storage.
 We love our Osprey Poco baby carrier and the lifetime warranty on parts by Osprey.
 The Deuter Kid Comfort and Kelty Journey also get great reviews from hiking parents.
-Before you buy new do checkout used and local swap sites.
+Before you buy new, do checkout used and local swap sites.
 We love Outdoor Gear Exchange and belong to several local Facebook swap groups.
 These big-ticket items are built to last and a gently used carrier will save you some serious cash!

 Our kids live in cotton pants and tshirts when we are at home, but when we are out explorng we try to get them into syntheic materials that will dry quickly and can be easily layered up.